 The Colorado Healthy Families and Workplaces Act (HFWA) requires Colorado employers to provide two types of paid sick leave to their employees: public health emergency (PHE) leave and accrued leave.
 The following points apply to both PHE and accrued leave.

 - Leave must be paid for time on leave, and at the same pay rate the employee earns during time worked.

 - Leave can’t be counted against employees as absences that may lead to firing or other negative action.

-In addition to “accrued paid sick leave” (addressed below), all Colorado employers, regardless of size or industry, still must provide employees with public health emergency (“PHE”) leave (two weeks — 80 hours, or less for part-time employees) under the Colorado Healthy Families and Workplaces Act (HFWA).
-Colorado’s 80-hour PHE leave is ongoing: It continues as long as a federal or state PHE is declared (C.R.S. § 8-13.3-402(9)) — and while state public health orders have been scaled back, currently federal and Colorado PHEs both remain declared.
+In addition to “accrued paid sick leave” (addressed below), all Colorado employers, regardless of size or industry, must provide employees with public health emergency (“PHE”) leave (two weeks — 80 hours, or less for part-time employees).
+Colorado’s 80-hour PHE leave continues until four weeks after the end of all applicable federal, state, and local public health emergencies.

 PHE leave is usable for a range of PHE-related needs, not just for confirmed cases.
 PHE-related needs include:

 - Symptoms of COVID, such as fever or chills, cough, fatigue, muscle or body aches, headache, sore throat, congestion or runny nose

 - Quarantining or isolating due to exposure

 - Testing for COVID